wp-plugins/no-order-alert/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `No Order Alert` directory to the `/wp-content/plugins/` directory
+1. Upload the entire `no-order-alert` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==